nicoboss/nsz/README.md

 A compression/decompresson script (with optional GUI) that allows user to compress/decompress Nintendo Switch ROMs loselessly, thanks to [zstd](https://github.com/facebook/zstd) compression algorithm.
 The compressed file can be installed directly with supported NSW Homebrew Title Installers.

 ## Installation:
-There are several ways to use the script.
-You can find details on installation for all below.\
+There are several ways the install the script.
+You can find details on installation for all of them below.\
 \
 **You need to have a hactool compatible keys file in a suitable directory to use the script**.\
 The keys file must be located as `prod.keys` file in `%USERPROFILE%/.switch/`(Windows)/`$HOME/.switch/`(UNIX) or `keys.txt` in the working directory.\